sailpoint-oss/developer.sailpoint.com/docs/tools/rule-development-kit/index.md

 ### Mock the objects and return the mocked data

-Anywhere your rule uses data from IDN, you will need to mock out those objects.
+Anywhere your rule uses data from ISC, you will need to mock out those objects.
 In the 'Username Generator' example, the objects used are `IdnRuleUtil`, `Application`, and `Identity`.

 ```java
 IdnRuleUtil idn = mock();